michaelfakhri/mongo-idb-ds2/README.md

 // Create a new instance and start it
-// MetadataHandler is a metadata storage class that implements MetadataHandler interface. let node = new MongoIdbDs2("stamps", "hash, name, country, year") node.start()
+// MetadataHandler is a metadata storage class that implements MetadataHandler interface. let node = new MongoIdbDs2('stamps', 'hash, name, country, year') node.start()
 .then(() => {
   // Node has started